Is Hickory A Hardwood? All You Need To Know!

 Because of having extremely high hardness value, Hickory is difficult to work with.
 Cutting, nailing, and screwing are quite difficult in Hickory because of their high density and hardness.

-Therefore, I do not recommend Hickory for a beginner in woodworking to practice with.
 Your woodworking tools need to be sharpened well and you need to have a clear understanding of the wood before working with Hickory.

 Even though Hickory is so hard and dense, it has poor rot resistance and poor resistance against environmental elements.